-(4) REGULATORY MATTERS
+(5) REGULATORY MATTERS

-(a) RECOVERY OF TRUE-UP BALANCE
+(A) RECOVERY OF TRUE-UP BALANCE

 In March 2004, CenterPoint Houston filed its true-up application with the Public Utility Commission of Texas (Texas Utility Commission), requesting recovery of \$3.7 billion, excluding interest, as allowed under the Texas electric restructuring law.
 In December 2004, the Texas Utility Commission issued its final order (True-Up Order) allowing CenterPoint Houston to recover a true-up balance of approximately \$2.3 billion, which included interest through August 31, 2004, and providing for adjustment of the amount to be recovered to include interest on the balance until recovery, the principal portion of additional excess mitigation credits returned to customers after August 31, 2004 and certain other matters.
 CenterPoint Houston and other parties filed appeals of the True-Up Order to a district court in Travis County, Texas.
 In August 2005, the court issued its final judgment on the various appeals.
 In its judgment, the court affirmed most aspects of the True-Up Order, but reversed two of the Texas Utility Commission's rulings.
 The judgment would have the effect of restoring approximately \$650 million, plus interest, of the \$1.7 billion the Texas Utility Commission had disallowed from CenterPoint Houston's initial request.
-CenterPoint Houston and other parties appealed the district court decisions.
-Briefs have been filed with the 3rd Court of Appeals in Austin but oral argument has not yet been scheduled.
+CenterPoint Houston and other parties appealed the district court's judgment.
+Oral argument to the 3rd Court of Appeals in Austin is not expected to occur before late November 2006.
 No amounts related to the district court's judgment have been recorded in the consolidated financial statements.